 The age of 16 is old for any dog.
 Fido was movin’ slow and had the usual senior aches and pains.
-During a pit stop at an Iowa rest area, while emerging from the U-Haul passenger seat for a bathroom break and a little olfactory stimulation, he experienced a hard landing on the pavement.
+During a pit stop at an Iowa rest area, while emerging from the elevated U-Haul passenger seat for a bathroom break and a little olfactory stimulation, he experienced a hard landing on the pavement.
 From that point, he was supersensitive to any touch or movement, whimpering in anguish at the slightest shift in position.

 We immediately found a local veterinarian and got a diagnosis.
-Fido had wrenched his back in the fall, which produced a pinched nerve in his spine.
+Fido had wrenched his back in the fall, which produced a pinched nerve in the spine.
 Any minor movement prompted an additional, intense shot of pain.

 The good doctor also noted that Fido was now on high alert for flashes of distress.
 He was so stressed about the expectation of pain that the tension itself was hurting him.
-It was causing his body to overproduce doggie cortisol, which worked to intensify his existing discomfort and caused him to “catastrophize” that more hurtin’ was always imminent.
+It was causing his body to overproduce doggie cortisol, which intensified his existing discomfort and caused him to “catastrophize” that more hurtin’ was always imminent.
 The poor guy’s stress and physical suffering were feeding each other.

 The cycling of severe chronic stress like this over time ultimately causes serious physical (and mental) health problems.
 This can happen at any age, and not only to dogs.